Nickiam7/bsvc/README.md

 rails g bsvc:components
 ```

 This will copy over all of BSVC components and helpers.
-It will create a `app/components/` directory in the root of app.
+It will create an `app/components/` directory in the root of app.
 All helpers will be placed inside `app/helpers/`.

 ### A Single Component